flaeppe/access-guard/docs/reference.md

   --email-host EMAIL_HOST
                         The host to use for sending emails --email-port EMAIL_PORT
-                        Port to use for the SMTP server defined in --email-host --from-email FROM_EMAIL
+                        Port to use for the SMTP server defined in --email- host
+  --from-email FROM_EMAIL
                         What will become the sender's address in sent emails